vim-scripts/Auto-Changing-color-script/doc/readme.txt

 vimrc file is hiding is do:-

   sudo find / -name vimrc

-Once you copied these lines to the vimrc file you will have the body of the colour changing behaviour there, but it's unlikely anything will happen (although I said above "if anything screws up"), because they are useless lines until you tell vim to start using them.

-This is the purpose of the lines in the file:-

-  paste-near-end-pref-near-other-lines-beginning-au

-Just put these lines where you have any lines that start:

-:au ......

-or if not just near the end.
-It's more for clarity.
-Au lines change the way vim behaves so later if you want to change this it's good to have a single reference point so you can easily see what's going on.

 That's it.
 Once you save, next time you load GVIM and open a PHP or HTML file you will see it in gorgeous high-clarity colour changing based on the time you're